angular-hamburg/react.angular.hamburg/README.md

 ## Development

-### Todos / Ideas
+### Todos

-- ~~Buy the `angular.hamburg` domain~~
+- Add new section for sponsors
+- Update team members
 - Start I18N, specifically for supporting German
-- Consider implementing a light theme
 - Make A11y check
 - Implement API for retrieving the next Meetup and Talks dynamically
 - Improve `Next Meetup` section with host, location, time of day, spots available, and possibly a countdown clock

+**Major todos for version `1.0.0`:**

+- Rewrite in Angular
-- Consider rewriting CSS in LESS or SASS
+- Rewrite CSS in LESS or SASS
-- Rewrite in Angular, lol
-- Adopt a wombat, drink a coffee and enjoy life

 ### Commands